lx1r/helpers/README.md

 `char *join(...);`

-Concatenates an list of values into a single string.
+Concatenates a list of values into a single string.

 * `` - ... list of values or constants of standard type to join